bahmutov/lazy-ass-helpful/README.md

 put the entire expression into the text message.

-This package provides single function `lazyAssHelpful` that transforms any given function with [lazy-ass assertions](https://github.com/bahmutov/lazy-ass) without extra info into.
+This package provides single function `lazyAssHelpful` that transforms any given function with [lazy-ass assertions](https://github.com/bahmutov/lazy-ass) into another function.
+If any lazy assertion fails, it will help its expression in the error message.

 **Example:**